25 April 2019

 My path is quite similar to Lucie’s.
 As a brazing operator, I took internal training to move up the skills ladder until I obtained my H3-level qualification.
 Thanks to this qualification, I was able to get a job in the prototyping department, where every week brings a new challenge!

-Could you sum up in a few words the skills required to work at LACROIX Electronics?
+Could you sum up in a few words the skills required to work at the Electronics activity of LACROIX?

 To me, dexterity, organisation and meticulousness are the key skills for working in electronic subcontracting.